-Acoustic mesh is used to achieve precise sound attenuation objectives used in aerospace (typically nacelles and thrust reversers) and consumer electronic applications.
+Acoustic mesh is a particular type of wire mesh used to achieve precise sound attenuation or noise suppression objectives used in aerospace (typically nacelles and thrust reversers in jet engines) and consumer electronic noise reduction applications.
 It is woven to a precise Rayl value, which is a measure of acoustic impedance or airflow resistance.

 Our experienced weavers bring many years of experience and knowledge in weaving acoustic mesh.
 What sets us apart is our efficiency and accuracy – for example, we continually measure the Rayl value of the mesh as it’s being woven and can make minute tweaks to ensure that it stays in specification even before it’s officially certified to the Rayl value in our quality lab.

 We have the capability to weave acoustic mesh to meet Rayl values in the following ranges:

 - 3 – 100+ on the CGS scale

 - 30 – 1000+ on the MKS scale